-This document sets out agreed components of a settlement for the Secondary Principals' Collective Agreement (SPCA) 2013 - 2016, between the Secretary for Education and the Post Primary Teachers' Association (PPTA) and the Secondary Principals' Association of New Zealand Inc (SPANZ).
+This document sets out the agreed components of the settlement for the Secondary Principals' Collective Agreement 2016-2019 (SPCA).
+This agreement has been settled by the Secretary for Education and the Post Primary Teachers' Association Te Wehengarua (PPTA Te Wehengarua) and the Secondary Principals' Association of New Zealand (SPANZ Union) and shall be subject to ratification by PPTA Te Wehengarua and SPANZ Union members covered by the SPCA pursuant to section 51 of the Employment Relations Act 2000.

-1. Term
+Term